felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 > *Could we take what feels like a threat and alter its role in our lives?*
 >
-> -- Margaret J. Wheatley & Myron Kellner-Rogers, *A Simpler Way*o
+> -- Margaret J. Wheatley & Myron Kellner-Rogers, *A Simpler Way*

 > *It isn’t the symptoms that predict how much anxiety disrupts a person’s life, it’s how a person feels about those symptoms.*
 >